Ivan2911/Name-Entity-Recognition/README.md

 # Name-Entity-Recognition
-Applying BERT and T5 in NER
+Applying BERT and DistilBERT in NER